 This guide will cover everything you need to know about surfing in Khao Lak.
 Whether you’re a beginner planning to learn, or an experienced surfer looking to rip, we’ve got you covered on the best breaks, where to rent or buy a board, surf reports, details on the surf scene, plus some bonus tips.

 Khao Lak is one of Thailand’s premier surfing destinations.
 The area features gentle beach breaks great for beginners, as well as reef breaks for more experienced surfers.
 Surfing lessons and surfboards for rent are easy to find here, as is local knowledge of the surf spots.
-The Khao Lak surfing season coincides with the monsoons of late April through early November.
+The Khao Lak surfing season coincides with the monsoons of late-April through mid-November.

 Check out our video of the surfing in Khao Lak

 Khao Lak is a town along the Andaman Sea in Phang Nga Province, about an hour and a half’s drive north from Phuket.
 Although the town itself is quite small, people generally use “Khao Lak” to refer to both the town, and the nearby areas both to the north and south of the town itself.

 This part of Thailand was the worst-hit in the 2004 Boxing Day Tsunami and pretty much all locals here lost friends or family in that tragic event.
 There is a museum in Khao Lak commemorating the tragedy that is worth a look.

 The natural harbor in Thap Lamu just south of Khao Lak is the departure point for most day trips and liveaboard scuba diving boats heading for the Similan Islands.
 As the islands are only open during the high season, Khao Lak’s burgeoning surf scene nicely rounds out the tourism calendar keeping people coming during the low season.

 Locals all mostly rely on Magic Seaweed which can be download as a free app on any platform.
 You can also see the forecast in your browser here.